Sun-Lab-NBB/sl-micro-controllers/docs/source/welcome.rst

 Welcome to sl-micro-controllers API documentation page
 ======================================================

-This project aggregates the code and documentation for all Ataraxis Micro Controllers (AXMCs) used in `Sun (NeuroAI) lab <https://neuroai.github.io/sunlab/>`_ data acquisition pipelines.
+This project aggregates the code and documentation for all Ataraxis Micro Controllers (AXMCs) used in the `Sun (NeuroAI) lab <https://neuroai.github.io/sunlab/>`_ data acquisition pipelines.
 It is designed to work together with the main `sl-experiment library <https://github.com/Sun-Lab-NBB/sl-experiment>`_.